needle-mirror/com.unity.transport/Documentation~/pipelines-usage.md

 This is a useful feature, but in a multiplayer game context it should be used sparingly.
 Reliable data streams can suffer from [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking), which can cause increased latency and delay packet processing.
 We recommend using this pipeline stage only for very important traffic that you can't afford to lose (like RPCs and character actions).

+### Maximum number of packets in flight

-Furthermore, the reliable stage is limited to a maximum of 32 packets in flight at any given time.
+The reliable stage is limited in the number of packets in flight at any given time.
+The default limit is 32, but can be increased to 64.
 This limit is per connection and per pipeline (i.e. it is *not* shared across all connections).

 Because of this limitation, we recommend batching reliable messages together as much as possible.
 For example, instead of sending two reliable messages of 20 bytes each, concatenate them and send a single message of 40 bytes.

 If attempting to send a new reliable message while there are already 32 in flight, `EndSend` will return error code `NetworkSendQueueFull` (value -5).
 If this situation is encountered, we recommend storing the message in a queue until it is possible to send again: